 * * *

-This replaces the Country Specific Information for Luxembourg dated April 2, 2012 to update the sections on Traffic Safety and Road Conditions and Special Circumstances.
+This replaces the Country Specific Information for Luxembourg dated February 26, 2013 to update the sections on crime and traffic safety, LGBT issues and women travelers.